gkellogg/earl-report/README.md

-      --tempate [FILE]  # Location of report template file; returns default if not specified --bibRef          # The default ReSpec-formatted bibliographic reference for the report --name            # The name of the software being reported upon manifest          # one or more test manifests used to define test descriptions report*           # one or more EARL report in most RDF formats
+      --tempate [FILE]  # Location of report template file; returns default if not specified --bibRef          # The default ReSpec-formatted bibliographic reference for the report --name            # The name of the software being reported upon --manifest FILE   # a test manifest used to define test descriptions --base URI        # Base URI to by applied when parsing test manifest --query FILE      # Alternative SPARQL query for extracting information from manifest report*           # one or more EARL report in most RDF formats

-## Report generation template

-The report template is in ReSpec form using [Haml]() to generate individual elements.
+### Initialization File
+`earl-report` can take defaults for options from an initialization file.
+When run, `earl-report` attempts to open the file `.earl` in the current directory.
+This file is in [YAML][] format with entries for each option.

 ## License